Easy Corn Fritters

 • Take cooked fritters out of the pan and place them on the prepared wire rack.

-• Serve corn fritters with some sour cream, Greek yogurt, flavored aioli, creamy sriracha, avocado ranch, ranch, jalapeno cilantro crema, and many other creamy sauces.
+• Other serving options: some sour cream, Greek yogurt, flavored aioli, creamy sriracha, avocado ranch, ranch, jalapeno cilantro crema, and many other creamy sauces like the one I included!

 Video